 Would I recommend a Days Inn for a short stay… “yes”?
 Our room was dated, but functional.

 Would I recommend a standard room if you have mobility issues… “no”.
 A bath is no good for most people with mobility problems.

-If you need a cheap stop over on your way into Scotland or a base to explore the local area, the Days Inn at Gretna is fine.
+If you need a cheap stopover on your way to Scotland or a base to explore the local area, the Days Inn at Gretna is fine.

 The hotel does have accessible and premier rooms, but we can’t comment because we didn’t see them.